Video2Act: A Dual-System Video Diffusion Policy with Robotic Spatio-Motional Modeling: Abstract

 \section{Abstract}

 Robust perception and dynamics modeling are fundamental to real-world robotic policy learning.
 Recent methods employ video diffusion models (VDMs) to enhance robotic policies, improving their understanding and modeling of the physical world.
-However, existing approaches overlook the coherent and physically consistent motion representations inherently encoded across frames in VDMs.
-To this end, we propose Video2Act, a framework that efficiently guides robotic action learning by explicitly integrating spatial and motion-aware representations.
-Building on the inherent representations of VDMs, we extract foreground boundaries and inter-frame motion variations while filtering out background noise and task-irrelevant biases.
-These refined representations are then used as additional conditioning inputs to a diffusion transformer (DiT) action head, enabling it to reason about what to manipulate and how to move.
-To mitigate inference inefficiency, we propose an asynchronous dual-system design, where the VDM functions as the slow System 2 and the DiT head as the fast System 1, working collaboratively to generate adaptive actions.
-By providing motion-aware conditions to System 1, Video2Act maintains stable manipulation even with low-frequency updates from the VDM.
-For evaluation, Video2Act surpasses previous state-of-the-art VLA methods by 7.7\% in simulation and 21.7\% in real-world tasks in terms of average success rate, further exhibiting strong generalization capabilities.
+However, existing approaches do not fully exploit the coherent and physically consistent motion representations inherently encoded across frames in VDMs.
+To this end, we propose Video2Act, a framework that guides robotic action learning by explicitly integrating spatial and motion-aware representations from VDMs.
+Instead of relying on raw VDM tokens, we extract foreground object boundaries and inter-frame motion variations that emphasize interaction-centric cues while filtering out background distractions and task-irrelevant biases.
+These structured representations are injected as conditioning signals into a diffusion transformer (DiT) expert, enabling it to reason about what to manipulate and how to move.
+To effectively leverage these structured cues, we introduce a representation-driven dual-system architecture.
+In this design, the VDM operates as a slow System 2, while the DiT action expert functions as a fast System 1, jointly grounding stable, high-frequency action generation in temporally consistent motion representations.
+For evaluation, Video2Act surpasses previous state-of-the-art VLA methods by 8.9\% in simulation and 21.7\% in real-world tasks in terms of average success rate, further exhibiting strong generalization capabilities.